Dangers Exist On Every Trail

 The Ten Essentials

-These are the ten essential pieces of gear every smart hiker packs for any trek.
-No matter the duration or difficulty always have these items with you when you trek out in the back country.
+These are the ten essential pieces of gear every smart hiker packs for any adventure outdoors.
+No matter the duration or difficulty always have these items with you when you head out in the back country.

 1. Flashlight or Headlamp